 Fine Art Photography has endured a rocky road in the world of Art because it started to be seen as a chemical procedure more than a way of self-expression.

-Photography started with trials and errors, and history has acknowledge that the image taken by Joseph Nicephore Niepce in 1826 to be the First Photograph ever to maintain stability against the elements.
-Decades had to come to finally hear from the critics of the art world and even general public an official recognition of photography as an art form.
+Photography started with trials and errors, and history has acknowledged that the image was taken by Joseph Nicephore Niepce in 1826 to be the First Photograph ever to maintain stability against the elements.
+Decades had to come to finally hear from the critics of the art world and even the general public, an official recognition of photography as an art form.

 Even though today Photography is well respected by many people around the arts, there is still a great mass that argues differently.
 Another person that made a great effort of pursuing that state of the art that photography nowadays has, is John Szarkowski.
 Modern and Contemporary Photography wouldn’t be what it is today in terms of art if it wasn’t for the devoted, passionate and intense work of John Szarkowski.
 He was an important curator at MoMA, and he centered his vision on photography, making it even more respected in the art world as it is.